vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 It was a time in my life that I needed guidance badly.
 Anything really.
 I was vulnerable.
 So when it did come, I took it in.

+For the first time in my life, I took to religion.
 I became a Christian.
 For the better part of a year.

 This is something I'm not exactly proud of sharing.
 But here is a journal article I wrote in 2013